Operation Hands Up

 Plans and projections continued up until D+350, but they became

 much more vague with time.
 Planning had been made for a lodgement but not for an advance afterward.
 Although Montgomery claimed that the phase lines would not limit the advance, they were used to plan supply - and so in effect they DID limit the advance.
 The phase lines were the basis for the number of transportation companies, the number of port clearance units, the number of railroad repair units, and the number of road repair units.
 If the advance went as planned, there would be trucks, port clearance units, road repairmen, and railroad repairmen when they were needed.
-But if the advance was slower than planned, men were idle.
-And if the advance was quicker than planned, there would not be enough trucks, not enough road repairmen, not enough railroad repair men, and not enough men to open up the ports.
-It was precisely the projected slow rate of advance that assumed a relatively late liberation of the Seine ports which made the Breton ports important.
+If the advance was slower than planned, men would be idle.
+But if the advance was quicker than planned, there would not be enough trucks, not enough road repairmen, not enough railroad repair men, and not enough men to open up the ports.
+It was the projected slow rate of advance that assumed a relatively late liberation of the Seine ports, making the Breton ports so important.
 Only four years before, the Germans had broken through at Sedan and improvised a quick and impressive advance to the Channel coast then across France.
-Why did the Allied plan not foresee that an Allied army could do the same?
+In Russia, advances were sometimes made quickly.
+In the deserts of North Africa, advances could come quickly.
+Why did the Allied plan for northwest Europe not foresee that an Allied army could do the same?
 Allied thinking was still rigid and methodical in this regard, little different than the mentality of a First World War general.
-Although both British and American armies aspired to be flexible and adaptable, and both armies often followed, especially at higher levels, a kind of directive command where the general manages and controls.
+Although both British and American armies aspired to be flexible and adaptable, both armies often followed, especially at higher levels, a kind of directive command where the general manages and controls.
 In directive command, subordinates are not trusted to make the right decisions.
 Both armies had made attempts to copy the German system, where subordinates are told what to do but given the freedom to decide how.
 The subordinate helped advise the commander, and his views were respected.
 The Allied high command showed a top-down mentality.
 It was warned that logistical plans were faulty, but they did not listen.
-The consequences were severe, and many men died because of an outdated command philosophy and the poor decisions that came from it. |
+The consequences were severe, with many men dying as a result.
+The root cause was an outdated command philosophy and the poor decisions that came from it. |

-Links:
+Bibliography / Links:

 Seduction in Combat: Losing Sight of Logistics After D-Day